hmc-cs111-fall2015/project-pitch/README.md

 address my comments and the comments of anyone else to whom you haven't yet had a chance to respond.

+**Additionally, be prepared to talk about your project in class on Monday, October 26.** There's nothing to prepare for this discussion (other than doing this assignment); but be prepared to discuss.
+The goal for Monday's class will be to feel confident about your project, thanks to the work you've done for this assignment and the feedback you'll get in class.

 ## Grading
 Good responses (i.e., responses that receive a 3) will: